Mexican Armed Forces: The Coast Guard

 The Mexican Maritime Search and Rescue is the Mexican Navy's SAR Unit, which is responsible for improving the quality and effectiveness of the Navy's response to Mexico's maritime emergencies.
 The Mexican Navy historically has been responsible for the search and rescue operations using its available resources.
-However, aware of the importance of safeguarding human life at sea and the growing demand of sea rescue, the High Command of the Navy created the Maritime Search and Rescue unit.
+However, aware of the importance of safeguarding human life at sea and the growing demand for sea rescue, the High Command of the Navy created the Maritime Search and Rescue unit.

 Independent forces

 Several other military organizations exist that are independent of the Army and Navy command structures.

-Chief among the independent troops is an Army Corps consisting of two mechanized infantry brigades located in Mexico City plus a motorized brigade, with a full complement of combat and support troops.
+Chief among the independent troops is an Army Corps consisting of two mechanized infantry brigades located in Mexico City, plus a motorized brigade, with a full complement of combat and support troops.
 In addition, there are Special Forces units (1 division and more than 100 independent regional battalions) and a parachute brigade.

-All these independent troops are located in Mexico City where they act as a ready reserve and as centers of excellence.
+All these independent troops are located in Mexico City, where they act as a ready reserve and as centers of excellence.

 In times of need, a special "Rural Defense Corps" (or "Rurales") plays a role similar to a traditional volunteer militia (organized on an as-needed basis) in the rural communities.
 Today, Rural Defense teams work with both local law enforcement and the National Guard towards the goal of hindering organized crime and the threat of the drug cartels.

-President Andrés Manuel López Obrador, in his inaugural message to the Armed Forces on 1 December 2018, officially asked the Congress of the Union to consider reactivating the National Guard of Mexico, -as a separate service of the armed forces under the direct control and responsibility of the Secretariats of National Defense and Public Security along similar lines as to the reorganized National Guard in France in order to contribute to overall national defense and help protect public order and safety.
+President Andrés Manuel López Obrador, in his inaugural message to the Armed Forces on 1 December 2018, officially asked the Congress of the Union to consider reactivating the National Guard of Mexico, as a separate service of the armed forces under the direct control and responsibility of the Secretariats of National Defense and Public Security along similar lines as to the reorganized National Guard in France to contribute to overall national defense and help protect public order and safety.
 The relevant amendments to the Constitution were approved in March 2019 by both chambers.